vipinbihari/blog_cms_hindi/project_status.md

 - Implemented placeholder images for `heroImage` in `PostLayout.astro`, `index.astro` (featured posts), `RelatedPosts.astro`, category archive pages (`src/pages/categories/[category]/[page].astro`), and tag archive pages (`src/pages/tags/[tag]/[page].astro`) to prevent 404s and improve visual consistency.
 - Updated OpenGraph image fallbacks in `PostLayout.astro`, category archive pages, and tag archive pages to use placeholder images.
 - Corrected post link generation from `post.data.slug` to `post.slug` in `index.astro`, `RelatedPosts.astro`, category, and tag archive pages for consistency with Astro's `getCollection` API.
-- Added AI-powered blog post generation capability as a separate module under the `/llm` directory with its own server setup, API, and UI components.
-This module is completely isolated from the main blog and designed to be deployed independently on a separate server.

 ### CI/CD